LP + DOWNLOAD - $12.00 | CD - $12.00 - temp. unavailable

 Phase 2 of the Dicks begins in San Francisco, 1983.
 Gary Floyd relocates to a new city and re-forms the groundbreaking Dicks with a new lineup.
 They begin to move away from hardcore while still retaining their political edge, creating a more mature sound with drummer Lynn Perko, guitarist Tim Carroll, and bassist Sebastian Fuchs.
 They recorded a single and an LP - Peace? and These People respectively.
 They disbanded in 1986 and Gary and Lynn went on to form Sister Double Happiness.

-The digital and CD versions will contain the complete studio output of the 2nd incarnation of the Dicks.
+The digital and CD versions contain the complete studio output (Peace?
+7" & These People LP) of the 2nd incarnation of the Dicks.
+The LP and Peace?
+7" of this incarnation are available as separate releases.
 Alternative Tentacles is proud to present this document of essential mid-80s punk from San Francisco remastered with love by Jello Biafra.

 Check out this other record from the Dicks: